4 Ways to Better Support Your Bones

 What Affects Bone Health?

 Although bone loss is mostly seen in the elderly population, problems can begin much earlier in life.
-That’s why it’s so important to know the risks and to support our bones as best we can at any age.
+That’s why it’s so important to know the risks and support our bones as best we can at any age.

 There are some risk factors for bone problems we have control over, while others are more set in stone.
 The ones we can’t change much include: